 If you haven’t been to Confession in a while, the Catholic Church wants to welcome you back, and invites you to participate in this beautiful sacrament of healing.
 Take a step in faith.
 You’ll be surprised about how free you feel after taking part in the Sacrament of Reconciliation.
 So many Catholics describe incredible feelings of peace, joy, relief, and love that they never expected.
 Jesus is calling you to experience His mercy in this way too.

 Confession at St. Charles and St. Thomas More parish is available on:

 Please check the Newsletter for any changes

 Alternatively Fr.
-James organisers a reconciliation service during advent where we can celebrate this sacrament as a group and there is opportunity for personal confession with Fr.
-James or another visiting Priest or Priests.
+Ron organisers a reconciliation service during advent where we can celebrate this sacrament as a group and there is opportunity for personal confession with Fr.
+Ron or another visiting Priest or Priests.
 The service offers personal time for reconciliation and prayer and group celebration of this wonderful sacrament.
 During confession hyms are sung and music played to allow privacy for those receiving the sacrament but also to create a spritual atmosphere for those waiting their turn.